 Ayomi joined Watsi on October 26th, 2015.
-Four years ago, Ayomi became the 1562nd member to automatically support a new Watsi patient every month.
-Since then, 4,394 more people have become monthly donors!
-Ayomi's most recent donation supported Jane, a farmer from Kenya, to fund a fracture repair.
+Seven years ago, Ayomi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ayomi's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.